tintin305/Space-Debris-Tracker/Notes.md

 Determine an acceptable dB level for the biggest sidelobes.
 Check for the power in the lobes and their direction (if they are pointing in dangerous areas or not).
 Another way to specify the first sidelobe level is to assume a maximum object size at the lowest altitude and then determine the gain for this sidelobe at which the signal is below acceptable levels.

+Think about build up of static electricity within the system and consider how to protect circuitry from this (the receiver is commonly the most sensitive device)

+It may make sense to apply a modulation to the signal as this can tell you if it is indeed your signal which you are detecting.

 # Costing

 Derek recommends going to see the Hartebeespoort array to ask about costings and stuff like that.